EngineHub/CommandHelper/README.md

 Commandline Tools: Various command line tools are available for use, and are useful both for those that use the jar as a plugin, or as a general purpose language.
-Run `java -jar MethodScript.jar help` for a list of these tools, or if you have installed the commandline version, you can use `mscript -- help` on unix, or `mscript -Tool help` on Windows.
+Run `java -jar MethodScript.jar help` for a list of these tools, or if you have installed the commandline version, you can use `mscript -- help.